jonataslaw/getx/documentation/en_US/dependency_management.md

 - Get.create: As the name implies, it will "create" your dependency!
 Similar to `Get.put()`, it also calls the internal method `insert` to instancing.
 But `permanent` became true and `isSingleton` became false (since we are "creating" our dependency, there is no way for it to be a singleton instace, that's why is false).
 And because it has `permanent: true`, we have by default the benefit of not losing it between screens!
 Also, `Get.find()` is not called immediately, it wait to be used in the screen to be called.
 It is created this way to make use of the parameter `permanent`, since then, worth noticing, `Get.create()` was made with the goal of create not shared instances, but don't get disposed, like for example a button in a listView, that you want a unique instance for that list - because of that, Get.create must be used together with GetWidget.

 - Get.lazyPut: As the name implies, it is a lazy proccess.
 The instance is create, but it is not called to be used immediately, it remains waiting to be called.
 Contrary to the other methods, `insert` is not called here.
-Instead, the instance is inserted in another part of the memory, a part responsable to tell if the instance can be recreated or not, let's call it "factory".
+Instead, the instance is inserted in another part of the memory, a part responsible to tell if the instance can be recreated or not, let's call it "factory".
 If we want to create something to be used later, it will not be mix with things been used right now.
 And here is where `fenix` magic enters: if you opt to leaving `fenix: false`, and your `smartManagement` are not `keepFactory`, then when using `Get.find` the instance will change the place in the memory from the "factory" to common instance memory area.
 Right after that, by default it is removed from the "factory".
 Now, if you opt for `fenix: true`, the instance continues to exist in this dedicated part, even going to the common area, to be called again in the future.

 ## Bindings